PlayerVMachine/PlayerVMachine.github.io/mt-bot.md

 Media Central is a bot that provides game statistics, posting/mailbox features, Spotify info, reminders, and notes features with more on the way!

+The | signifies or, so use one of the options seperated by | in a command, and <> indicates text that you have to enter

 <h5 style="color:#D34043">Game Statistics</h5>
 **Supported Games**: Overwatch, Rainbow Six Siege, PUBG, League (applying for production ApI key)